datacarpentry/organization-genomics/_extras/guide.md

 very manual and also not reproducible.
 That's why we're teaching bash shell scripting!
 * Now let's talk about spreadsheets, and when we say spreadsheets, we mean any program that does spreadsheets like Excel, LibreOffice, OpenOffice.
 Most learners are probably using Excel.
 * Ask the audience any things they've accidentally done in spreadsheets.
-Talk about an example of your own, like that you accidentally sorted only a single column and not the rest of the data in the spreadsheet.
+Talk about an example of your own, like that you accidentally sorted only a single column and not the rest. of the data in the spreadsheet.
 What are the pain points!?
-* As people answer highlight some of these issues with spreadsheets
+* As people answer, highlight some of these issues with spreadsheets.
-* Go through the point about keeping track of your steps and keeping raw data raw
+* Go through the point about keeping track of your steps and keeping raw data raw.
-* Go through the cardinal rule of spreadsheets about columns, rows and cells
+* Go through the cardinal rule of spreadsheets about columns, rows and cells.
 * Hand them a messy data file and have them pair up and work together to clean up the data.

 #### [Planning for NGS projects](../02-project-planning/)